skip-mev/block-sdk/lanes/mev/README.md

 ## Params

-Note, before building or upgrading the application, make sure to initialize the escrow address for POB in the parameters of the module.
+Note, before building or upgrading the application, make sure to initialize the escrow address in the parameters of the module.
 The default parameters initialize the escrow address to be the module account address.